 Here at iNLP Center, we help our students overcome their fear of failure and confidence issues in the following ways:

 High support.
 Our team of trainers is ever-ready to answer your questions at any point in your training.
 You can attend almost-daily virtual classes, email or Skype, call or engage in the private student community.
 We understand your confidence concerns and are prepared to support you.

 Customized training.
 We help you tailor your training to your individual needs, point out the methods you are likely to find most helpful and coaching you along the way.

 Down-to-earth trainers.
 The iNLP Center is known for having trainers that don’t put themselves on a pedestal.
 We’re people just like you and we don’t pretend otherwise.
 Getting NLP or coach training from someone trying to be a guru can be discouraging when you assume the guru is near-perfect and are stuck in the mud of your own imperfection.

-Help to develop your program.
+Help to develop your coaching package.
 We’re always here to give you feedback on what you plan to do, even after you complete your training.
 At iNLP Center, you never have to leave the community and there are never fees for participating other than the original tuition.
-Have an idea for a coaching program?
+Have an idea for a coaching package?
 Run it by us.
 We’ll help you make it work!

 Don’t let fear of failure keep you from taking the next step in your coaching career.
 That would only guarantee failure and you deserve to give yourself a healthy chance in spite of your imperfections.
 We all do.